Lapschro/fretboard-viz/README.md

 This is a project to help me visualize the guitar fretboard as I study about some of music theory, in hope to make interesting connections and understand this intrument better.

-Namings might not be right
+Namings might not be correct according to music theory.

 # create-svelte